An Image of the Lover Archetype

 Since no child’s needs can be met 100% of the time, no matter how good the parenting we had, we are all inevitably wounded in this archetype to a greater or lesser degree.

-Guiding principle of the Shadow Lover: “Leisure & self-indulgence today; anything productive tomorrow.”
+The guiding principle of the Shadow Lover might be represented as “leisure & self-indulgence today; anything productive tomorrow.”

 He may become cold and stoic, and deny his need for connection.